hrryt/scenesetr/README.md

 behaviours of lights, cameras and objects in response to key inputs and each other.

+Scene objects can be read from .obj files or `stars` raster objects.

 For the moment, key input is only available on Windows.

 ## Installation